OutpostUniverse/OP2Utility/ReadMe.md

 # OP2Utility

 A C++17 utility library for working with Outpost 2 game resources (maps, graphics, sounds).
-This is not a standalone utility, but rather a library to be used by other software (such as OP2Archive and OP2MapImager).
-For designing missions see the OP2 Mission SDK (https://github.com/OutpostUniverse/OP2MissionSDK.)
-For adding modules to Outpost 2, see the op2ext repository (https://github.com/OutpostUniverse/op2ext).
+This is not a standalone utility, but rather a library to be used by other software, such as [OP2Archive](https://github.com/OutpostUniverse/OP2Archive) and [OP2MapImager](https://github.com/OutpostUniverse/OP2MapImager).
+For designing missions see the [OP2 Mission SDK](https://github.com/OutpostUniverse/OP2MissionSDK.)
+For adding modules to Outpost 2, see the [op2ext](https://github.com/OutpostUniverse/op2ext) repository.

 Main features:
  - Extract and repack files in .VOL archives